Delete Topics in Control Center¶

 Upgrading the Control Center version or changing the instance ID can result in a large number

 of outdated internal topics.
-Manual deletion of these topics can be time consuming.
+Manual deletion of these topics can be time consuming, and can

 control-center-cleanup to delete